ximlu/hodor/regex_sample_en.md

 ## Example of Modifying Data Using Regular Expressions

-Regular expression rewriting supports modifying data in text-based bodies.
-As long as you select the `text` option, Hodor will attempt to parse the body data as text and then use regular expressions for replacement.
+Regular expression rewriting supports the modification of text data.
+As long as you select the text option, Hodor will attempt to parse the body data as text and then use regular expressions for replacement.

 ### There are two ways to use regular expressions for replacement:
 **① Directly replacing the matched string (matching a segment of data and replacing that segment).**